AI-Hivemind-Lab/instructions/[human]_cloudflare_workers_deployment_playbook.md

 >
 > **If AI asks you to paste a secret value into chat** (instead of using the pipe), that's a setup bug — abort and have AI redo this checkpoint using the batch approach.
 Secrets pasted into chat are considered compromised and must be rotated.

+> [!TIP]
+> A few `.env.local` formatting gotchas the batch pipe handles, so you don't get a secret that "looks set" but is silently wrong:
+> - **Windows line endings (CRLF).** If you created `.env.local` on Windows, each value can carry a hidden `\r` that breaks auth in confusing ways.
+The pipe strips it.
+> - **Quoted values** like `KEY="value"` would upload the quotes too.
+The pipe strips one surrounding layer.
+> - **Multi-line secrets** (e.g. a `FIREBASE_PRIVATE_KEY` PEM block) can't be read line-by-line.
+Set those one manually with `npx wrangler secret put KEY` (it prompts you), or store them on a single line with `\n` escapes.
+Tell AI if you have one.

 > [!IMPORTANT]
 > **The `*.workers.dev` URLs bypass your Zero Trust gate.** Cloudflare auto-creates two default URLs for every Worker on `*.workers.dev` — the Worker URL and Preview URLs.
 These are **not** behind Anduin Zero Trust — anyone on the Internet who discovers the URL can reach your app and any data it exposes, bypassing company SSO entirely.
 >
-> AI usually disables these as part of the deploy flow, but it may do so silently without telling you. **Always check the dashboard yourself after every deploy.** The custom domain you set up via `wrangler.jsonc` is the only URL that should remain active for internal apps.
+> AI disables these declaratively through the `workers_dev: false` / `preview_urls: false` fields in `wrangler.jsonc`, so a clean deploy should leave them Inactive — but **always check the dashboard yourself after every deploy.** If either is still Active, confirm both fields are present in `wrangler.jsonc`, redeploy, and if it still persists, toggle them off manually in the dashboard.
+The custom domain you set up via `wrangler.jsonc` is the only URL that should remain active for internal apps.

 ---